 Why Multiple Applications Create Problems

 Underwriters view multiple applications to different carriers within 3-6 months as suspicious activity.
-The reasoning: if you were approved by the first carrier, why apply to a second?
-If you were declined or poorly rated, why shop for a carrier willing to overlook your health conditions?
-Multiple applications suggest the applicant is shopping for favorable treatment.
+The reasoning: if you successfully got coverage from the first carrier, why apply to a second?
+The MIB inquiry pattern shows you’re shopping around, which raises questions about your intentions.
+Perhaps you’re unhappy with the rates or terms you received, or perhaps the first carrier hasn’t yet approved you, and you’re testing multiple carriers simultaneously.
+Multiple rapid applications suggest the applicant is shopping for favorable treatment or trying to find a carrier with less stringent underwriting.

 Even worse, multiple applications create the impression you’re trying to manipulate the underwriting process.
 Each application generates another medical exam, another opportunity for underwriters to discover health information.
 An applicant shopping multiple carriers might be looking for a carrier whose medical exam misses something, or a carrier whose underwriters are less stringent.
 This pattern raises serious red flags.